ghodiakil/Generative-AI/README.md

-# Generative-AI
+# Extracting Text from Images
-Image generation using AI
+Identify the text from images using cv2 and numpy libraries in python